-A laptop that might get 8 hours on Windows 10 often struggles to hit 4 hours with Ubuntu.
+A laptop that gets 8 hours on Windows 10 often struggles to hit 4 hours with a Linux distro like Ubuntu.

-Linux users’ propensity to extend the lives of older hardware — equipment whose batteries will have seen a fair few cycles — also play a factor in why you get less battery life with Linux.
+Linux users’ propensity to extend the lives of older hardware — equipment whose batteries have already seen a fair few cycles — also plays a factor in why, generally speaking, you get less battery life with Linux than you do Windows.

-But running an off-the-disc OS with a catch-all configuration means you may need to do a bit more tweaking yourself to improve battery life on Linux.
+But if you run an off-the-disc OS with a catch-all configuration you will need to do a bit more tweaking yourself to improve battery life on Linux.

 1. Use Ubuntu’s Built-In Power Settings